Bytewerk/gta2-hackers-remix/src/common/README.md

-The api headers are named after the component that hosts the server.
+Here are subcomponents and headers, that get used in more than one component.